World Cube Association: WCA Board of Directors

 The WCA Board of Directors (or simply WCA Board) is the leadership team of the WCA and its highest authority.
-WCA Directors are Officers of the WCA and also, have the role of Full Delegate.
+WCA Directors are Officers of the WCA and also have the role of Full Delegate.
 The WCA Board is responsible for the WCA organization as a whole.
-As part of their day-to-day work, they discuss issues that affect the WCA and advise the committees.
-The WCA Board oversees that the applications to hold WCA Competitions meet fair conditions to give all the world similar chances to compete, and finally approves and announces the competitions accordingly.
+They discuss issues that affect the WCA and advise the committees.
+The WCA Board oversees that the applications to hold WCA Competitions meet fair conditions to ensure equality throughout the World, and finally it approves and announces the competitions accordingly.
 After competitions, they read reports from the WCA delegates about competitions to be up to date on the WCA activity worldwide and take part in the discussion of any incidents that occur.

-The Board is also responsible for helping WCA fulfill its mission: “more competitions in more countries with more people and more fun, under fair and equal conditions.”
-This means spreading cubing to new communities and countries and working together with the Senior Delegates to open up cubing to even more people.
+The Board is also responsible for helping the WCA fulfill its mission of “more competitions in more countries with more people and more fun, under fair and equal conditions.”